-And while the Nintendo Switch isn't exactly known as a horrer-laden gaming console, some of the best horror games are available on the platform.
-Switch players can enjoy these spooky experiences from anywhere if they go portable, so maybe curl up under a blanket to help you stay bold.
+And while the Nintendo Switch isn't exactly known as a horrer fan's gaming console, you can play some of the best horror games on it—and take these spooky experiences anywhere if you go portable.

 Here are our picks for the best horror games on the Nintendo Switch that are worth playing if you're itching for a good scare.

 Visual novels aren't to everyone's taste, but fans of visual novels should play Chaos;Child because this one is particularly spooky.

 Set in 2015, in a version of Shibuya that's still recovering from a set of grisly murders and a deadly earthquake six years prior, Chaos;Child's use of music and sound for terror is among the best in the genre.